NassimNatA/Surfs_up/README.md

 `df_temp_X.describe()`

-Three major points from the two deliverable summary statistics:
+Three major points from the two summary statistics deliverables:
--
--
+- The mean temperature for June is higher at 74.9 degrees F, compared to the December mean of 71.0 degrees F.
+- The month of June had a min temperautre of 64.0 F, and a maximum temperature of 85.0 F
+- The month of December had a min tempearture of 56.0 F , and a maximum temperature of 83.0 F